s33dunda/blog/docs/posts/DevOps/the-final-barrier.md

 ---
-title: "DevOps with the Code: The Final Boss"
+title: "DevOps with the App Code: The Final Boss"
 date: 2025-04-01
 authors:
   - cdunda